 We go through cycles of development in web hosting with upgrades in Internet speeds, CPU proficiencies, operating system enhancements, memory improvements, motherboard advancements and so on.
-Among the more recent is the introduction of PCIe NVMe SSD storage devices.
+Among the more recent has been the introduction of PCIe NVMe SSD storage devices.

 When SSD drives hit the market, they dramatically improved both latency and response times over mechanical HDD drives, but they still shared a SATA interface.
 In multiple benchmarks, most noticeably I/O performance, PCIe NVMe outperforms SSD drives by as much as six times.